HavierHeng/Multilayer-perceptron-in-C/README.md

 Likewise, if an RNG module is created, a custom macro header file or toolchain has to be built to allow for RNG to have proper software support to load values into the registers of the RISC V CPU.

+I would have liked to explore RBF neurons in C too.
+Maybe for another time.

+## Code Usage disclaimer

+This used to be my part of a school project, but I just found it so interesting that I feel it be a shame to not share it.
+Feel free to fork or expand on it if you feel inspired by it.